AlbertHakobyan070/MarketingAnalytics_Assignment_1/README.md

 ## Innovation chosen

 **Samsung Micro RGB TV** — selected from TIME's Best Inventions of 2025.
 It uses individually controlled RGB LEDs under 100 micrometers, achieving 100% BT.2020 color gamut.
-It targets the same ultra-premium segment that OLED TVs pioneered a decade earlier.
+It targets the same ultra-premium segment that OLED TVs which entered the market a decade earlier.

 ## Look-alike product